 Families going through separation can experience increased isolation and conflict.
 With our Parenting When Separated Programme, you can help parents to personally cope, and to co-parent effectively, to ensure their children cope and thrive.

 This programme is practical, solution-focused and draws on parents strengths.
-It is suitable for parents who are preparing for, going through or have gone through a separation or divorce.
+It is suitable for professionals including therapists, teachers and social workers to teach parents who are preparing for, going through or have gone through a separation or divorce.
 It is flexible and can be delivered over 6-12 weeks in small groups or with individuals.

 By training as a facilitator of this programme, you will learn how to support parents to: